Frequently Asked Questions

 We believe SmartBarley can deliver value across the farm production system.
 As such we will continue to explore and test innovations that strengthen SmartBarley’s value to our growers.
 If you have a product or service that supports this aim, please email us at email@example.com.

-SmartBarley is playing an important role in helping us achieve this goal by identifying opportunities to improve water management and reduce water risks, driving the exchange of improved practices related to water use efficiency and water productivity, and measuring the efficacy of soil and irrigation management pilot initiatives.
+SmartBarley is playing an important role in helping us achieve this goal by identifying opportunities to improve productivity and environmental performance, driving the exchange of improved practices across growing regions and measuring the efficacy and impact of our initiatives.